mwoodwilson/whoknowsball-frontend/README.md

 ## 👋 About Me

-**Matt Wilson** — Product Manager exploring the frontier of AI-augmented development.
+**Matt Wilson** — Product Lead at Google, exploring the frontier of AI-augmented development.
+10 total years of experience in tech + media, 3 at Hulu and 4.5 at Google.
+Certified Ball Knower.

-I built WhoKnowsBall to prove answer two questions:

-**1. Can a PM with the necessary vision, technical skillset, and business acumen build an app despite not having direct programming experience?**

-**2. Do I know more about ball than my friends?**

-The answer to both of these questions is yes.

 <div align="center">